JavaJesus-Game-Studios/JavaJesus/README.md

 Sandbox Mode:
 - Randomly generated map
+- Companion helps you fight
 - Can explore caves and find chests
 - No incentive to play (Will be updated sometime)
-- Has not been updated in a while

 Survival Mode:
 - Fixed map with monster spawns